williamchenjun/PythonAnimation/README.md

 > Note: This is not the final version.

-If you're looking to animating your plots in Python, you could benefit from using this module.
+If you're here because you want to animate your plots in Python, you could benefit from using this module.
 It is a simple class called `Animate` and it is just as simple as defining the function you want to plot and it is done!
 It's still just a prototype, but I will be updating this in order to animate more types of plots.

 # How to install